 As adults, we all know how uncomfortable it can get if you have trapped wind.
-Babies are no exception; in fact, because they are still learning to digest, they might become very uncomfortable and in pain if they are unable to release gas.
+Babies are no exception; in fact, because they are still learning to digest, they might become very uncomfortable if they are unable to release gas.
 Read our blog for more ways you can help calm your gassy baby.

 How do babies get trapped wind?